David Rufes

-David Rufes (born November 5, 1974) is a Spanish session guitarist, vocalist and composer.
+David Rufes (born 5 November 1974) is a Spanish session guitarist, vocalist and composer.

 Early years and musical influences

-Rufes started playing music at the age of 7 when he had received a Spanish guitar for his birthday.
+Rufes started playing music at the age of seven when he had received a Spanish guitar for his birthday.
 He bought his first electric guitar at the age of 12 after a whole year saving money.
-His early childhood musical influences included The Beatles, Chuck Berry and few years later The Ramones and Guns N' Roses.
+His early childhood musical influences included the Beatles, Chuck Berry and few years later the Ramones and Guns N' Roses.

 Career

-After many years playing very different styles of music, David's musical career took off with a very special way to play rock-fusion through his album Assorted Random Notes (2014).
-Just after releasing the album he would have the opportunity to share the stage with first class musicians like Joe Satriani, The Aristocrats (Guthrie Govan, Bryan Beller and Marco Minnemann) or Mike Keneally.
+After several years of playing several different styles of music, Rufes' musical career took off with his album Assorted Random Notes (2014).
+Just after releasing the album, he had the opportunity to share the stage with musicians such as Joe Satriani, the Aristocrats (Guthrie Govan, Bryan Beller and Marco Minnemann) or Mike Keneally.

-He moved to the USA where he kept developing his very own style while enjoying playing with artists like Daniel Ben Zebulon (Stevie Wonder, Richie Havens, Isaac Hayes...) or Robben Ford.
-During his first year in the USA he composed his album The night we met released in March 2017.
-A step forward in his career into a very relaxed and melodic jazz.
-For this record David recorded all guitars, bass and percussion and had Pau Chafer (Presuntos Implicados, Revolver) playing keys, Paul Evans (Eric Delaney, Soledad Jiménez...) playing Trumpets and Felipe Cucciardi (Lou Bennett, Michel Camilo...) playing drums.
+He moved to the United States where he kept developing his own style while enjoying playing with artists including Daniel Ben Zebulon (Stevie Wonder, Richie Havens, Isaac Hayes... or Robben Ford.
+During his first year in the U.S. he composed his album The Night We Met, which was released in March 2017.
+A step forward in his career came as he moved into a relaxed and melodic jazz.
+For this record Rufes recorded all guitars, bass and percussion and had Pau Chafer playing keyboards, Paul Evans on the trumpet and Felipe Cucciardi playing drums.